 DR Represented in Calculations

-These analyses include the impact of Passive and Active DR Resources by modeling the DR Qualified Capacity as supply-side resources.
-The impact of all DR is included in the calculations since the ICR is a measure of the resources necessary to meet the 0.1 days per year reliability criterion including the load relief assumed obtainable from OP-4 actions, and DR are included in the resources used to meet the requirement.
-The DR Qualified Capacity is modeled in MW blocks by Load Zones and by type of DR with a performance assumption applied.
-Passive resources are assumed as 100% available.
-The active DR has an assumed forced outage rate based on the historical performance (both OP-4 events and performance audits) of DR with CSOs in the FCM.
+These analyses include the impact of passive DCR and ADCR by modeling the DCR Summer Qualified Capacity as supply-side resources.
+The impact of DCR is included in the calculations since these resources are qualified as existing capacity resources for the Capacity Commitment Period (CCP) under study.
+The DCR Summer Qualified Capacity is modeled in MW blocks by Load Zones and by type of DCR with a performance assumption applied.

 This analysis excludes forecasted EE since the analysis is within the FCM timeline.